-Load the seed into a spreader and apply it.
+Load the seed into a spreader and apply it for the reseeding lawn work.
 Make sure it doesn’t fly into nearby gardens.
 Rake to cover the furrows as shown.
 Then compact the soil with a sod roller (rent one for about $20 per day) to get good seed-to-soil contact.

 Note: To learn how to use a spreader fertilizer and reseed your lawn, search for “fertilizer.”